AdityaJak/My_Portfolio_Website/README.md

 ## Usage

 - Feel free to use this project as a template for your own portfolio website.
 You can customize the content, add your projects, and modify the design to suit your preferences.
-Make sure to replace the example content with your own information.
+Make sure to replace the content with your own information.

 ## Technologies Used